 1. INTRODUCTION

-Flue gas emissions such as CO2 and SO2 have affected the environment and human health.
+Flue gas emissions such as CO2 and SO2 have seriously affected the environment and human health.
 It is always the hot problem at conferences, workshops, and seminars due to the urgent need to find solutions to capture, treat and convert exhaust gases.
-Many research works have been performed on separating and capturing toxic gases from the gas mixture so far.
-Over the past few decades, adsorption-based gas capture and storage in porous materials have been noticed due to their extraordinary features: high surface area, high pore, extra-high porosity up to 90% free volume, adjustable internal surface properties, and tunable pore size.1 Many adsorbents have been investigated, such as activated carbon (AC), zeolite, silica gel (SG), and especially metal-organic frameworks (MOFs).2,3 Among porous materials, MOFs seem to be the most encouraging candidates.
+Several studies have been performed on separating and capturing toxic gases from the gas mixture so far.
+Over the past few decades, adsorption-based gas capture and storage in porous materials have been noticed due to their extraordinary features such as high surface area, high pore, extra-high porosity up to 90% free volume, adjustable internal surface properties, and tunable pore size.1 Many adsorbents have been investigated, such as activated carbon (AC), zeolite, silica gel (SG), and especially metal-organic frameworks (MOFs).2,3 Among porous materials, MOFs seem to be the most encouraging.

 More than 90,000 MOFs have been synthesized, and more than 500,000 structures have been predicted up to now.4 Nevertheless, very few MOFs have been evaluated and analyzed for storage, capture, separation, and other applications.
-Among MOFs, Ni(BDC)(TED)0.5 structure, in which the metal component is Ni2+ (nickel ion), and the organic linkers are H2BDC = 1,4-benzene-dicarboxylate (C4H6-1,4-(CO2H)2, TED = triethylenediamine (C6H12N2), have been noted for CO2 and SO2 captures.
-By both experiment and computation, K. Tan et al. showed Ni(BDC)(TED)0.5 had higher SO2 adsorption than M(BDC)(TED)0.5 (M = Zn, Mg) and many other MOF structures.5 However, this research was only performed in the pressure range below 2 bar.
+Among MOFs, Ni(BDC)(TED)0.5 structure, in which the metal component is Ni2+ (nickel ion), and the organic linkers are H2BDC = 1,4-benzene-dicarboxylate (C4H6-1,4-(CO2H)2, TED = triethylenediamine (C6H12N2), has been noted for CO2 and SO2 captures.
+By both experiment and computation, K. Tan et al. showed that Ni(BDC)(TED)0.5 had higher SO2 adsorption than M(BDC)(TED)0.5 (M = Zn, Mg) and many other MOF structures.5 However, this research was only performed in the pressure range below 2 bar.
 For CO2, Arstad and co-workers also showed, at the room temperature, NiBDCTED0.5 adsorbed 14 wt% at the atmosphere pressure and up to 60 wt% at 25 atm.6

-For comparing the experiment data and extend the uptake in the pressure range up to 50 bar, we performed grand canonical Monte Carlo (GCMC) simulations.
+For comparing the experiment data and extending the uptake in the pressure range up to 50 bar, we performed grand canonical Monte Carlo (GCMC) simulations.
 The obtained results evaluate and explain the capture of CO2 and SO2 in Ni(BDC)(TED)0.5 at 298 K and the pressures under 50 bar in detail.

 2. GRAND CANONICAL MONTE CARLO METHOD